dinisvictor/rumos_bank_env/README.md

 pytest tests/
 ```

-All tests are also executed in the CI/CD pipeline.
+Note: All tests are also executed in the CI/CD pipeline.

 # Docker Services Summary